mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3823 Scoundrel.md

 There are numerous security cameras in the building (each one marked with a c ).
-The security cameras in the corridor feed into both the building’s security centre and Horizon’s own security controller (3).
+The security cameras in the corridor feed into both the building’s security center and Horizon’s own security controller (3).

 During the day, there are 10 security guards on duty; at night,